Betterment/test_track_rails_client/README.md

 ### Finishing splits

 In order to avoid clutter in the Test Track server's split registry as well as the Test Track Chrome Extension, a split can be finished.
 This will remove the split from the Test Track clients' perspective.
-Therefore it should only be done once there are no longer any code paths referencing that split, otherwise those code paths will start erroring.
+Thus, like any destructive migration (e.g. `DROP COLUMN`), it should be released in a subsequent deployment, after all code paths referencing the split have been removed.
+Otherwise those code paths will raise and potentially break the user experience.

 ```ruby
 class FinishMySplit < ActiveRecord::Migration